What You Need To Know For The Winter Solstice On Thursday

 Depending on how private you are, your shadow self might consist of your emotions, the reflections you write in your journal, your fears, or all of the above.
 As we're faced with decreasing sunlight, the stress of the holidays, and the anticipation of the new year, this subtler, more sensitive side will require additional attention.

 Of course, a little self-care is warranted every year on the winter solstice.
-But, considering the year we're dealing with is 2017 (and the news cycle that accompanied it), we'd recommend letting your shadow self's needs take center stage this Thursday.
-Let go of any internalized stress or worries now so that you can make room for new and brighter hopes for 2018.
+But, considering the year we're dealing with is 2017 (and the news cycle that accompanied it), we'd recommend letting your shadow self's needs take centre stage this Thursday.
+Let go of any internalised stress or worries now so that you can make room for new and brighter hopes for 2018.

 The solstice can also be a good time to think about your intentions going into the new year.
 Ask yourself questions that, once again, focus on choices and changes that are within your power to make: What will you do to benefit others and yourself in 2018?
 How can your actions add light and warmth to what feels like an increasingly cold world?